aniruddhafb/quicklance_ethforall/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You need to create a .env and hardat.config.js file to run the project

+You can contribute to this project and make pull requests

 ## Technologies used